greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/character_sets.html.md

 **Important:** Although you can specify any encoding you want for a database, it is unwise to choose an encoding that is not what is expected by the locale you have selected.
 The `LC_COLLATE` and `LC_CTYPE` settings imply a particular encoding, and locale-dependent operations \(such as sorting\) are likely to misinterpret data that is in an incompatible encoding.

-Since these locale settings are frozen by gpinitsystem, the apparent flexibility to use different encodings in different databases is more theoretical than real.
+Since these locale settings are frozen by `gpinitsystem`, the apparent flexibility to use different encodings in different databases is more theoretical than real.

 One way to use multiple encodings safely is to set the locale to `C` or `POSIX` during initialization time, thus disabling any real locale awareness.